marcusdacoregio/number-converter-web/README.md

 # NumberConverterWeb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project is a Angular application which provides a interface for interact with the number converter API.

 ## Development server